JoeRodrigue/display-colors/README.md

 ## Features

+There are three color modes used by modern terminal emulators (but not all may be supported): 4-bit, 8-bit and 24-bit.
-`display-colors` produces test patterns that show the capabilities of your terminal emulator.
-They include each combination of foreground and background four-bit colors, which can vary depending on the theme (some themes barely support the bright variants of the eight basic colors, which are not included in the original ECMA-48 standard).
+`display-colors` produces test patterns that show the 4-bit and 8-bit capabilities of a terminal emulator.
+They include each combination of foreground and background 4-bit colors, which can vary depending on the theme (some themes barely support the bright variants of the eight basic colors, which are not included in the original ECMA-48 standard).
 The program also demonstrates each Select Graphic Rendition (SGR) code controlling effects like underline and blink.
 Support for these among emulators is spotty.

-It has three modes:
+The program has four modes:

- - Standard -- A color palette in the traditional format (*qv* [iTerm2 Color Schemes](https://iterm2colorschemes.com/))
+ - 4-bit -- A color palette in the traditional format, one background color per column (*qv* [iTerm2 Color Schemes](https://iterm2colorschemes.com/))
- - Transpose -- A palette with one foreground color per column
+ - 4-bit transpose -- A palette with one foreground color per column
+ - 8-bit -- A palette of background colors, including the standard 16 and grayscale (*qv* [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit))
  - Test -- A test pattern of terminal effects

-### Standard mode (default)
+### 4-bit mode (default)

 Options: